Sascha Gorodnitzki: Pedagogy

 Gorodnitzki began teaching at Juilliard in 1932.
 In 1942 he married a pianist, Virginia Henderson (1917–2009).
-He also taught at the Temple University Music Festival and Institute in the late 1960s and early 1970s. in the interval between 1977 and 1979 his students won 40 major awards in world-class competitions.
+He also taught at the Temple University Music Festival and Institute in the late 1960s and early 1970s.
+In the interval between 1977 and 1979 his students won 40 major awards in world-class competitions.
 He was described by The New York Times as a "perfectionist" who inspired immense loyalty from his students.
-Those who worked with him at Juilliard included Eugene Istomin, Garrick Ohlsson, Dennis Russell Davies, Janina Fialkowska, Michael Korstick, Jack Winerock, Manfred Clynes, Lois Towles, Angela Cheng, Sophia Agranovich, Craig Sheppard, Dana Perelman, André Laplante and many others.
+Those who worked with him at Juilliard included Eugene Istomin, Garrick Ohlsson, Dennis Russell Davies, Janina Fialkowska, Tom Pierson, Michael Korstick, Şahan Arzruni, Jack Winerock, Manfred Clynes, Lois Towles, Angela Cheng, Sophia Agranovich, Craig Sheppard, Dana Perelman, André Laplante and many others.
 His style of coaching was described as "supportive and intimidating."

 Gorodnitzki remained a member of the Juilliard faculty until his death.
 He died of cardiac arrest in April 1986.
 He was 81 years old and lived in Manhattan.
 His widow endowed the Sascha Gorodnitzki Faculty Chair in Piano Studies, headed by Gorodnitzki's student, Eduardus Halim, at New York University’s Steinhardt School of Culture in 2008.